 Its upper surface is either scraped or grounded and the guiding and the sliding surfaces are provided.

 The bed consists of heavy metal slides running lengthwise, with ways or v’s forced upon them.
 It is rigidly supported by cross griths.

-The three major units mounted on a bed are:
+The three major units mounted on bed are:

 The scrapped or the ground guiding along with the sliding surfaces on the lathe bed ensure the accuracy of the alignment of these three units.

-It supports the main spindle in the bearing and aligns it properly.
+It supports the main spindle in the bearing and align it properly.
 It also houses a necessary transmission mechanism with speed changing levers to obtain different speeds.